By Teena Myers

-I was on my way out of the sanctuary when a friend invited me to lunch.
-I worked my way through the buffet line and sat down with my fish, fried okra and salad expecting pleasant conversation with several families from my church.
+A friend invited me to lunch while I was on my way out of the sanctuary.
+I worked my way through the buffet line and sat down with my fish, fried okra and salad, expecting pleasant conversation with several families from my church.
 I had barely finished my salad when the “touch not God’s anointed” discussion arose.
 My friend’s husband (who I shall call Mr. X to protect their privacy) wanted to know what I thought, so I told him.
 While I related my thoughts on the matter, I could see my friend vigorously nodding her head in agreement and made a mental note to call her.

 My phone call revealed that my friend disagreed with her husband regarding the treatment of pastors.
 Her husband believes pastors are a little above the rest of us and due greater honor than the average church member.
 My friend and I believe we should give honor to whom honor is due.
 While we should respect the office of pastor, we are not obligated to honor a man who abuses his authority.

 During lunch, I told Mr. X that we should balance the honor pastors are due with Jesus and the apostles’ actions.
 Jesus and his apostles did not lead a rebellion against the corrupt priests of their day, but neither did they obey them.
 Regarding Jesus, the priest complained, “We played the flute for you, and you did not dance; we sang a dirge, and you did not cry'” (Luke 7:32).
 Jesus refused to be controlled by anyone but God.
 Instead, he made enemies in high places, publicly calling the priests hypocrites, blind guides, fools and whitewashed tombs.
 The apostles picked up Jesus’ ways.
 When the priests commanded them to stop teaching about Jesus and the resurrection, they continued at the peril of their lives.
 They did not honor corrupt pastors and neither should we.